neyssacadet/aws-saa-notes/S3/Object_Versioning.md

 ### MFA Delete

 MFA Delete is a feature that can be enabled to require MFA to change bucket versioning states, or to fully delete versions of objects.

+OBJECT VERSIONING
+- cannot be switched off only suspended
+- space is consumed by all versions
+- only way to 0 costs is to delete the bucket